Education

 Hickory, dickory, dock .’

 The imperfect rhyme is also known as half rhyme or near rhyme, it creates a different range of pattern of sounds in the poem.
 This gives a certain freedom to the poem.
-Imperfect rhymes presents two words that almost fully carry similar sounds in the end of the lines, such as buttons/ribbons in Oh Dear, What Can The Matter Be?:
+Imperfect rhymes present two words that almost fully carry similar sounds at the end of the lines, such as buttons/ribbons in Oh Dear, What Can The Matter Be?:

 ‘He promised to buy me a pair of sleeve buttons,